proxmox/proxmox-backup/docs/tape-backup.rst

 Tape Backup
 ===========

-Our tape backup solution provides a easy way to store datastore contents to a tape.
+Proxmox tape backup provides an easy way to store datastore contents to a magnetic tapes.
 This increases data safety because you get:

 - an additional copy of the data
 - to a different media type (tape)
-- to an additional location (you can move tape offsite)
+- to an additional location (you can move tapes offsite)

-Statistics show that 95% of all restore jobs restores the last backup.
+Statistics show that 95% of all restore jobs restores data from the last backup.
 Restore requests further declines the older the data gets.
-Considering that, tape backup may also help to reduce disk usage, because you can safely remove data from disk once archived on tape.
+Considering this, tape backup may also help to reduce disk usage, because you can safely remove data from disk once archived on tape.
 This is especially true if you need to keep data for several years.

 Tape backups do not provide random access to the stored data.
 Instead, you need to restore the data to disk before you can access it